biirrr/llms-complex-leisure-search/README.md

 ## Configuration

 Configuration settings are loaded from a `.env` file in the root directory.
-The following settings must be set
+The following settings can be set

 * `IGDB.CLIENT_ID` - IGDB API client identifier
 * `IGDB.CLIENT_SECRET` - IGDB API client secret
+* `GEMINI.API_KEY` - Gemini API key

 ## Running the CLI